A Randomized Controlled Trial Using a Heuristic Tool To Improve Symptom Self-Management in Adolescents and Young Adults With Cancer

 - No

-Inclusion Criteria: * Has received at least 1 cycle of cancer treatment and is within 3 months of initial cancer diagnosis * Receiving regularly scheduled cancer treatment and will be receiving at least three more cycles * Reports at least 1 symptom related to cancer and/or its treatment * Able to speak, read, and write English as required for completion of the C-SCAT and study measures Exclusion Criteria: \- Cognitive and/or physical inability to complete study measures.
+Inclusion Criteria: * Has received at least 1 cycle of cancer treatment and is within 3 months of receiving that first cycle of treatment * Receiving regularly scheduled cancer treatment and will be receiving at least three more cycles * Reports at least 1 symptom related to cancer and/or its treatment * Able to speak, read, and write English as required for completion of the C-SCAT and study measures Exclusion Criteria: \- Cognitive and/or physical inability to complete study measures.